xhan/qqbot/README.md

 On linux or osx use `export VARIABLE=VALUE` to set environment variables.

-Usage for acts as independence robot
+Acts as independence robot
 -----
-Coming soon
+sopfhsapofhawpo2q

 功能